-The ecumenical independent group Homosexuals and Belief Vienna was founded in 1990.
+The ecumenical independent group Queer Faith Vienna was founded in 1990 under the name of Homosexuelle und Glaube Wien – Homosexuals and Faith Vienna.
 It is open for all people interested in sharing their religious experiences and exchanging their views about faith and politics.
 Weekly meetings are complemented by other activities such as services, concerts, or excursions.
 We offer counselling and information for individuals, parishes, and classes.

 Priceless is a group of projects for LGBT+ people, who value spirituality, as well as their family members, friends, and others, who are willing to explore questions about faith and sexuality.
 Our goal is to create safe spaces for all of them to learn, ask, and exchange experiences.
 This is accomplished through counseling, monthly learning and discussion groups, weekend workshops, media, and written content about this topic on Facebook and the webpage and other projects.